Introduction to Decision Quality – 1 day workshop

 Audience and pre-requisites

-Or contact Rachel Caswell (rachel.caswell@nhs.net) to arrange this training to be delivered in local systems
+Registration now closed.
+Contact Rachel Caswell (rachel.caswell@nhs.net) to arrange this training to be delivered in local systems.

 For more information about this course, please contact: